ducksplash/ducksplash.github.io/README.md

   <a href="https://gorilladrops.org/index-08.php">Live Example</a> <b>(!)</b>

   <b>(!)</b> This is the in-dev version for the client; eventually these will diverge as the contracted work ends and the fun begins.
+Updated screens will follow.

 You are free to download this in it's current, grizzly form and have a mess about with it if that's what you like.
 Everything's provided except the server.